|Nutrition Facts (per serving)|

 - Tabasco sauce to taste

-- In a skillet over medium-low heat, melt the butter.
+In a skillet over medium-low heat, melt the butter.
 Add the flour to the hot butter and stir to blend.
-Cook, stirring constantly, until flour mixture is deep golden brown.
-Don't let the roux burn or you will have to start over.
+Cook, stirring constantly until flour mixture is deep golden brown.

-- Stir in the water, shrimp, parsley, bay leaf, and Tabasco.
+Stir in the water, parsley, bay leaf, and Tabasco.
 Taste and add salt and pepper, as needed.
 Bring to a boil.
-Reduce the heat to low and simmer, uncovered, for 15 to 20 minutes, or until the shrimp are cooked.
+Reduce the heat to low and simmer, uncovered, for 15 to 20 minutes, to give the sauce a chance to thicken.